kujenga/website/content/blog/go-mlp.md

 date = "2021-12-12T22:16:40-05:00"
 title = "Building a Neural Network in Go" description = """
-Creating a neural network from scratch with just the Go standard library.
+Creating a multi-layer perceptron from scratch with just the Go standard library.
 """
 categories = ['homepage']
 tags = ['Go', 'AI', 'Neural Networks']